loganpkg/spot/README.md

 ```m4
 changequote(left_quote, right_quote)
 ```
-Sets the left and right quote characters.
-Please note that they must be different, single graph characters.
+Sets the left and right quote strings.
+Please note that they must be different, non-empty strings that can only contain graph, non-comma, non-parentheses characters.
 The defaults of backtick and single quote are restored when called without arguments.
-It is normally a good idea to pick characters that are not a commonly used in any downstream programming language.
-I often change the quote characters to `[` and `]` or `@` and `~`, as single quotes are commonly used.
+It is normally a good idea to pick strings that are not a commonly used in any downstream programming language.

 ```m4
 divert or divert(div_num)